 Did you know that the coronavirus pandemic is actually improving employee engagement?
 According to HR industry analyst Josh Bersin, this is the case.
 He wrote, “In the middle of a pandemic, our research now shows that companies are treating their employees better than ever.
 And employee engagement, a problem that plagues more than two-thirds of companies year after year, is actually going up.”3

 It stands to reason that when employees are better engaged with their employers, they are more likely to be receptive to and engaged with the training their employer offers.
 This means companies have a golden opportunity to further solidify their employees’ loyalty by making learning a top priority and not easing up on training simply because it can’t take place in person for now.
-Just of the ways organizations can invest in employee training is by deploying an intuitive, user-friendly online learning platform, such as a learning experience platform (LXP) or LMS.
+Just of the ways organizations can invest in online employee training is by deploying an intuitive, user-friendly online learning platform, such as a learning experience platform (LXP) or LMS.

 Find an online learning platform that will see your company through the coronavirus pandemic